Frequently Asked Questions (FAQ's)

 Are internships offered or required in the Communication Studies department?

 Communication studies students are not required to take an internship, but internships or special projects are available through the department.
 Internships and special projects can be an asset in developing job contacts and as a valuable experience to list on your resume.

-The department is working on offering this certificate in the near future.
+The department is working on offering this degree and certificate in the near future.

 Whether you are planning to stay close to home or going further away, there are many colleges and universities throughout the United States that have excellent departments in Communication Studies.
 A Communication Studies faculty member can help advise you on your choices.

-All full-time faculty in the Communication Studies department serve as advisors.
-You may see any of them.
+All full-time faculty in the Communication Studies department can serve as an advisor.
 If you have had an instructor that you particularly like just ask them if they will serve as your advisor.

-No; but it is useful to have an advisor that know you and your interests.
-However, if you are not satisfied with the advisor you have chosen, you may seek another advisor out..
+No. However, it is useful to have an advisor that know you and your interests but if you are not satisfied with the advisor you have chosen, you may seek out another advisor.